digi-fry/setup-yarn-node-action/README.md

-# Setup PNPM and Node.js Action
+# Setup Yarn and Node.js Action

 This GitHub Action sets up a specific version of Node.js and Yarn, installs dependencies, and sets up a cache for Yarn.